 If you decide to cancel your purchase, you must give notice of your intention to cancel.
 You may just tell the seller or send the Notice of Cancellation by personal service, registered mail or courier.
 If you think that there might be a dispute over the notice of the intention to cancel, keep your receipts of delivery for proof of service.
 If you mail on a particular date or deliver the Notice of Cancellation, that date is considered the date of service.

 Send the Notice of Cancellation to the address written on the Direct Sales Contract.
 If you did not receive a copy of the contract, then try to locate an address for the company and send it to that address.
 Call the salesperson if you cannot locate an address for the company.
-If you cannot find an address, deliver the notice to the Consumer Information Centre.
-You may contact the Consumer Information Centre at 780-427-4088 in Edmonton and toll free at 1-877-427-4088 throughout the rest of the province.
+If you cannot find an address, deliver the notice to the Consumer Contact Centre of Service Alberta.
+You may contact the Consumer Contact Centre at 780-427-4088 in Edmonton and toll free at 1-877-427-4088 throughout the rest of the province.

 Within 15 days of service of Notice of Cancellation, the supplier must refund all money paid and return any trade-in or amount equal to the trade-in.
 You must return the goods immediately after receiving the refund or the company will pick up the goods within 21 days.
 Reasonable care must be taken of the goods until returned to the company.
 In the case where you had certain services performed by a company and then you cancelled the Direct Sales Contract, you must pay a reasonable amount for the service work the company has already performed for you.